ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The connection objects that are exposed to applications for Transport Services are:

-- the Preconnection, the bundle of Properties that describes the application constraints on the transport;
+- the Preconnection, the bundle of Properties that describes the application constraints on, and preferences for, the transport;
 - the Connection, the basic object that represents a flow of data as Messages in either direction between the Local and Remote Endpoints;
 - and the Listener, a passive waiting object that delivers new Connections.

 Preconnection objects should be implemented as bundles of properties that an application can both read and write.
 Once a Preconnection has been used to create an outbound Connection or a Listener, the implementation should ensure that the copy of the properties held by the Connection or Listener is immutable.
 This may involve performing a deep-copy if the application is still able to modify properties on the original Preconnection object.

 Connection objects represent the interface between the application and the implementation to manage transport state, and conduct data transfer.
 During the process of establishment ({{conn-establish}}), the Connection will be unbound to a specific transport flow, since there may be multiple candidate Protocol Stacks being raced.
-Once the Connection is established, the object should be considered mapped to a specific Protocol Stack.
-The notion of a Connection maps to many different protocols, depending on the Protocol Stack.
-For example, the Connection may ultimately represent the interface into a TCP connection, a TLS session over TCP, a UDP flow with fully-specified local and remote endpoints, a DTLS session, a SCTP stream, a QUIC stream, or an HTTP/2 stream.
+Once the Connection is established, its interface maps actions and events to the details of the chosen Protocol Stack.
+For example, the same Connection object may ultimately represent the interface into a TCP connection, a TLS session over TCP, a UDP flow with fully-specified local and remote endpoints, a DTLS session, a SCTP stream, a QUIC stream, or an HTTP/2 stream.

 Listener objects are created with a Preconnection, at which point their configuration should be considered immutable by the implementation.
 The process of listening is described in {{listen}}.

 # Implementing Pre-Establishment

-During pre-establishment the application specifies the Endpoints to be used for communication as well as its preferences via Selection Properties and, if desired, also Connection Properties.
+During pre-establishment the application specifies one or more Endpoints to be used for communication as well as protocol preferences and constraints via Selection Properties and, if desired, also Connection Properties.
 Generally, Connection Properties should be configured as early as possible, because they can serve as input to decisions that are made by the implementation (e.g., the Capacity Profile can guide usage of a protocol offering scavenger-type congestion control).

 The implementation stores these properties as a part of the Preconnection object for use during connection establishment.
 For Selection Properties that are not provided by the application, the implementation must use the default values specified in the Transport Services API ({{I-D.ietf-taps-interface}}).